DEMCON/libstored/python/README.md

 ## Interesting modules

-Execute these modules like `python3 -m libstored.gui`, optionally with `-?` argument to get some more help:
+Execute these modules like `python3 -m libstored.gui`, optionally with `-h` argument to get some more help:

 - `libstored.gui`: a GUI that connects to a debug target.
 The GUI has by